 The experiment was powered by an algorithm that tests out different executions of an ad’s elements.
 Elements that were not very engaging were discarded and the ads kept evolving.
 In this way, each “generation” of an ad got better and this is the reason why the agency calls its algorithm a “genetic algorithm”.

 The agency’s aim was to create ads that were free of preconceived notions and self-editing that often arise from teams of human copywriters.
 The biggest benefit of such algorithm-driven advertisements is ad optimization.
 Multivariate testing is already a standard procedure in website design and now the same can be done with billboards.

-You can head over to Bahio to see all the ads that were generated by the system, the popularity of each ad based on viewer expression and the generation of each ad.
+Bahio to see all the ads that were generated by the system, the popularity of each ad based on viewer expression and the generation of each ad.